 "Millions of our citizens do not now have a full measure of opportunity to achieve and to enjoy good health.
 Millions do not now have protection or security against the economic effects of sickness.
 And the time has now arrived for action to help them attain that opportunity and to help them get that protection." --Harry Truman, 1945

-By 2009, Claire believed our nation was facing a healthcare crisis.
-Families without insurance were forced to file for bankruptcy as a result of medical bills.
+By 2009, Claire recognized our nation was facing a healthcare crisis.
+Families without insurance were forced to file for bankruptcy because of medical bills.
 Patients were denied insurance because of preexisting medical conditions, or were kicked off of their insurance policies when they became sick.
-The uninsured were getting health care through their emergency room, with the insured picking up the tab.
+The uninsured were getting health care through the emergency room, with the insured picking up the tab.
 The average cost of insurance had ballooned by more than 130 percent since 1999.
 This burden had been stretching the finances of families, hurting the profitability of employers, and causing our national deficit to explode.

-- In the eight years prior, health insurance premiums had grown four times faster than wages.
+- From 2000-2008, health insurance premiums had grown four times faster than wages.

 - In 2007 62 percent of bankruptcies were tied to medical debt.